Freek1A/SpigotServerScript/README.md

 SpigotServerScript
 ==================

-A script to install, run, update and backup Spigot
+A script to install, run, update and backup a Spigot server.